PaxtonRosenberg/javascript-prep-0923-code-solutions/prep-html-skeleton/prep-html-skeleton-exercise-quiz-notes.md

 - What tags are necessary for a complete HTML Skeleton?

+The necessary tags are: a <!DOCTYPE> declaration, an <html> element, a <head> element, a <title> element and a <body> element.

 - What type of content belongs within the `<head>` of an HTML document?

+The <head> element will contain meta information about the HTML page.

 - What type of content belongs within the `<body>` of an HTML document?

+All visible content of the webpage - headings, paragraphs, images, hyperlinks, tables, lists, etc...

 - Where must the `DOCTYPE` declaration appear in a valid HTML document?

+At the top of the page and before any other HTML tags.

 ## Notes